New Patriots kicker says he’ll cover tattoo related to right-wing militia group

 “Obviously it evolved into something that I do not want to represent,” the Marshall University product said (via CBS Boston).
 “And when I look back on it, I should have done way more research before I put any mark or symbol like that on my body.
 It’s not something that I ever want to represent.
 It will be covered.”

-With the 14th pick in the 5th round the @Patriots select @Xjrowex16! 🏈🤘#NFLDraft x #WeAreMarshall pic.twitter.com/BskQ5PWsbm

-Justin Rohrwasser had the Three Percenters tattoo as early as 2015, which was still seven years after the Three Percenters’ formation.
-The symbol didn’t just “change” in recent years. pic.twitter.com/oFh0iqFWHn— Andrew Joseph (@AndyJ0seph) April 25, 2020

-It is unclear if Rohrwasser intends to cover the symbol with another tattoo, or simply with a sleeve or other piece of apparel.
+It is unclear if Rohrwasser intends to cover the symbol with another tattoo or simply with a sleeve or other piece of apparel.
 A spokesman for the Patriots did not immediately reply to a request for comment.

 Rohrwasser has several other tattoos, including ones that read “Liberty or death” and “Don’t tread on me.”
 He told the website for Marshall athletics last year that his tattoos, which also include an anchor, the all-seeing-eye symbol and one honoring the Dave Matthews Band, were “all random.”

-A native of Clifton Park, N.Y., the 6-3, 230-pound Rohrwasser first played in college at the University of Rhode Island before spending his final two seasons at Marshall, where he earned the 2019 Conference USA Special Teams Player of the Year award.
-He recalled Saturday that while at URI as the Patriots won Super Bowl 51 with a huge comeback against the Atlanta Falcons, the “whole campus was on fire.”
+A native of Clifton Park, N.Y., the 6-foot-3, 230-pound Rohrwasser first played in college at Rhode Island before spending his final two seasons at Marshall, where he earned the 2019 Conference USA special teams player of the year award.
+He recalled Saturday that while at URI as the Patriots won Super Bowl LI with a huge comeback against the Atlanta Falcons, the “whole campus was on fire.”

 In New England, Rohrwasser is set to replace Stephen Gostkowski, who earned four Pro Bowl nods while kicking for the Patriots from 2006 to 2019.
 Gostkowski was preceded by Adam Vinatieri, who became a postseason legend for his clutch kicks with New England from 1996 to 2005 before moving on to a lengthy stint with the Indianapolis Colts.